phylo42/sherpas/README.md

 **-t** : The threshold for post-control (default value 10 for method F and 0.9 for method R).

-A section of a query can be returned as “unassigned” if the evidence for any particular group is too weak.
+A section of a query can be returned as “unassigned” if the evidence for any particular strain is too weak.
 This threshold governs the definition of “too weak”, in a way that depends on the method chosen.
 For method F, the parameter controlled by the threshold is the ratio of the best score over the second best score, thus the threshold should be either zero or greater than one (any threshold between zero and one has the same effect as a threshold of zero) .
 For method R, it is the ratio of the best score over the sum of all scores, so the threshold must be comprised between zero and one in that case (a threshold greater than one will return “unassigned” for the whole sequence, as the ratio computed is always smaller than one).
 For both methods, a threshold of zero means that no such control is operated.

 ## Advanced customization